For a free, no obligation conversation with a solicitor contact us.

 When it comes to settlement agreements (or compromise agreements as they used to be known) we have years of experience and we look forward to sharing it with you.

-With expert advice from a settlement agreement solicitor, employers can use settlement agreements effectively to both progress and protect their business.
+With expert legal advice, employers can use settlement agreements effectively to both progress and protect their business.

 A settlement agreement can be used to bring the employment relationship to an end by mutual consent, resolve a dispute or simply as a condition of an enhanced severance or redundancy package.